josephclaymiller/Hot-Tub-Time/README.md

 # Hot Tub Time
-An iOS app to for testing hot tub water.
+An iOS app for testing hot tub water.
 This simple app tracks your test strip readings.

 Time spent: **4** hours spent in total